 The Companies Act, 2013 is meant to regulate the qualification, remuneration, appointment, and retirement of the company’s directors.
 It also overlooks other aspects such as conducting board meetings and shareholder meetings.

-The Companies Act, 2013 allows Private limited companies to act as a separate legal entities.
+The Companies Act, 2013 allows Private limited companies to act as a separate legal entity.
 Thus, being a legal entity, the companies are entitled to fulfill the stipulated compliances as directed by the Act.
 These compliances are to be duly met irrespective of the company’s annual turnover.
 In case of any failure, the company would be eliminated from the register of Registrars of Companies (RoC)

 What are the ROC compliance for Private limited company